Spectral deviation of concentration operators on reproducing kernel Hilbert spaces: Introduction

 Our main motivation comes from \emph{time-frequency analysis}, where a function $f \in L^2(\mathbb{R}^d)$ is described by means of its time and frequency correlations with a smooth and fast-decaying \emph{window function} $g:\mathbb{R}^d \to \mathbb{C}$:

 The function $V_g f$ is called the \emph{short-time Fourier transform} of $f$ and, under the normalization $\|g\|_2=1$, provides the following representation:

 where the integral converges in quadratic mean.
-The range-space of the short-time Fourier transform space $\hh=V_g L^2(\mathbb{R}^d)$ is a reproducing kernel subspace of $L^2(\mathbb{R}^{2d})$.
+The range-space of the short-time Fourier transform $\hh=V_g L^2(\mathbb{R}^d)$ is a reproducing kernel subspace of $L^2(\mathbb{R}^{2d})$.
 For a domain $\Omega \subset \mathbb{R}^{2d}$, the concentration operator \eqref{eq_intro_co} implements the following \emph{time-frequency filter}:

 While perfect time-frequency restriction to $\Omega$ is impossible due to the uncertainty principle, the \emph{time-frequency localization operator} \eqref{eq_tf_dau} was introduced in \cite{da88} as a suitable approximate restriction operator.
+Except for the multiplicity of the eigenvalue $0$, the spectra of $T_\Omega$ and $\A^g$ coincide.
 The deviation of the \emph{spectral distribution function}

 from $|\Omega|$, the Lebesgue measure of $\Omega$, quantifies how close one can get to the ideal time-frequency restriction.